willyrigz/MyRevolutDataStory/README.md

 While this account is not intended for saving, the project demonstrates how data analysis can offer meaningful insights into financial behavior.

-#### Future Steps:
-- Explore recreating a similar report with sample data or alternative tools.
+- Although I cannot share the interactive Power BI dashboard, this document encapsulates the key findings and methodologies applied.
+In the future, I may explore recreating a similar report with sample data or alternative tools.